Brendan Dolan-Gavitt's Research Home Page

 - Awanish Pandey, Yu Hu, Brendan Dolan-Gavitt, and Subhajit Roy.
 Realistic Bug Synthesis for Testing Bug-Finding Tools.
 ESEC/FSE 2018 (to appear). [draft pdf]

 - Kang Liu, Brendan Dolan-Gavitt, and Siddharth Garg.
 Fine-Pruning: Defending Against Backdooring Attacks on Deep Neural Networks.
-RAID 2018 (to appear). [preprint]
+RAID 2018. [preprint]

 - Giorgio Severi, Tim Leek, and Brendan Dolan-Gavitt.
 Malrec: Compact Full-Trace Malware Recording for Retrospective Deep Analysis.
-DIMVA 2018 (to appear). [draft pdf]
+DIMVA 2018. [draft pdf]

 - Tianyu Gu, Siddharth Garg, and Brendan Dolan-Gavitt.
 BadNets: Identifying Vulnerabilities in the Machine Learning Model Supply Chain.
 Machine Learning and Computer Security Workshop (Colocated with NIPS), December 2017 [pdf] (Best Attack Paper) Press coverage: WIRED, The Register, The Independent, Quartz.